floXcoder/seo_cache/README.md

 end
 ```

-You can add the `force_cache: true` option to `SeoCache::PopulateCache` for overwrite cache data.
+You can add the `force_cache: true` option to `SeoCache::PopulateCache` for overwrite cached data.

-If you want to only execute only through a rake task, you can comment the line which include the middleware. keep all options configured and remove only the middleware.
-Thus all pages will be cached and SeoCache not called for pages not in cache.
+If you want to execute only through a rake task, you can comment the line which include the middleware. keep all options configured and remove only the middleware.
+Thus all pages will be cached and SeoCache isn't called for pages not in cache.
 It's useful if you have a script which generates all website pages (based on sitemap for instance) and you run script every day.

-## Server
+## Server configuration

-If you use disk caching, add to your Nginx configuration:
+If you use disk caching, add this to your Nginx configuration:

 ```nginx
 # Before any block: